dizzib/rkeys-apps/speakeys/readme.md

 ## speakeys

-I use this to transmit dictated speech from my tablet directly to my Linux desktop as if I were typing it in myself.
+Quickly review and transmit dictated speech from your tablet directly to Linux desktop as if typing it in yourself at the cursor.

 Currently [Google Chrome][chrome] is the only browser to support speech recognition.